Rok posing on Grenada’s Grand Anse Beach with turquoise sea behind

 • The connection with Great Britain is still strong and present in everyday life.

 A very pleasant migration officer welcomed me with a quick passport check and I was ready to explore the country.
-Instead of waiting for the afternoon ferry we hurried up to a small port, 15 minutes ride away, to catch the midday ferry to the capital city St. George’s.
+Instead of waiting for the afternoon ferry, I rushed to a small port just fifteen minutes away to catch the midday boat to the capital, St. George’s.

 Beautiful view from the fort of Saint George’s